-People from Here who travel abroad are welcome only as a source of cheap labour.
-Until one day the borders are shut and no one is allowed to leave the country.
-Resources become increasingly scarce.
-Bardo follows in his father’s footsteps to become a military border guard and learns that it is necessary to protect his country whatever the cost.
-The distance between him and his wife and daughter steadily grows.
+The townspeople are only welcome in the neighbouring country as a source of cheap labour.
+Until one day the Head of State seals the borders.
+No one is allowed to leave; resources become increasingly scarce.
+Bardo follows in his father’s footsteps to become a military border guard and learns that protecting his country is of paramount importance, no matter the cost.
+He gradually becomes estranged from his wife and daughter.

 A new highpoint in her oeuvre *****NRC Handelsblad

-‘Here’ contains everything that makes Joke van Leeuwen’s work so powerful.
-In her poetic prose, with its apparently simple sentences, she manages to evoke a mythical world that we can connect with contemporary themes such as xenophobia, migration and totalitarian regimes.
-She asks what it means to be human and an outsider.
+‘Here’ contains the elements that makes all of Joke van Leeuwen’s work so powerful.
+In her poetic prose, with its ostensibly simple sentences, she evokes a mythical world we see mirrored in contemporary issues such as xenophobia, migration and totalitarianism.
+She asks what it means to be an outsider.
 What is freedom and what are we prepared to do in return for it?
-Above all: where is this freedom to be found?
-There, on the other side of the border, or here, in our heads?
+Above all: where do we find freedom?
+There, across the border, or here, in our head?

 'Here' inspires us to think about the essence of freedom.Trouw